 render

-:Redoing layout for the whole page is often wasteful; Chapter 16 explores more complicated
+:Redoing layout for the whole page is often wasteful; Chapter 16 explores a more complicated

 class JSContext: